olebole/irafdoc/doc/kpnoslit.splot.rst

   <!-- Sec='DESCRIPTION' Level=0 Label='h' Line='h' -->
   <dd>Measure equivalent widths assuming a gaussian profile with the width
   measured at a specified point.
 Note that this is not a gaussian fit (see
-  <tt>'k'</tt> to fit a gaussian)!
+  <span style="font-family: monospace;">'k'</span> to fit a gaussian)!
 The gaussian profile determined here may be
-  subtracted with the <tt>'-'</tt> key.
+  subtracted with the <span style="font-family: monospace;">'-'</span> key.
 A second cursor key is requested with one of the following values:
   <dl>
   <dt><b>a</b></dt>